Horses from Canada

 Horses must be inspected at the port of entry, 9 CFR 93, if:

-- They will be in the US more than 30 days, for any reason;
+-They will be in the US more than 30 days from the accredited vet’s signature, for any reason;

 - They are listed on a multiple horse Veterinary Health Certificate (it is only used for permanent exports from Canada); or

-- They are being returned to the US from Canada using an expired (over 30 days old) US Origin Health Certificate marked for Permanent Export.
+- They are being returned to the US from Canada using an expired (over 30 days old) US Origin Health Certificate marked for Permanent Entry.
+These horses will need a new Health Certificate that is dated within 30 days of the accredited vet’s signature.

-- They stayed in Canada more that 30 days and are returning with a current Canadian Veterinary Health Certificate, whether marked as Temporary or Permanent.
+- They stayed in Canada more than 30 days and are returning with a current Canadian Veterinary Health Certificate, if marked as “Temporary” they will need to get a new Health Certificate marked “Permanent”.

 - A mare shipped to Canada for foaling and being returned with the foal.
 The foal must make a FORMAL ENTRY with DHS CBP on being entered into the US for the first time.